-Method emphasizes self-healing, so an therapist may also advise dietary changes, home exercise programs, and lifestyle adjustments.
+The method emphasizes self-healing, so a therapist may also advise dietary changes, home exercise programs, and lifestyle adjustments.

-The therapy and hands-on work are gentle, but due to the physical work being carried out, a patient after may feel sore for the first 24 to 48 hours.
+The therapy and hands-on work are gentle, but due to the physical work being carried out, a patient may feel sore for the first 24 to 48 hours.